-Bukit Sembawang Estates Limited (Company) is committed to high standards of corporate governance for itself and its subsidiaries (Group).
-The Board believes that good governance is necessary to maintain the Group's business performance and protect Shareholders' interest.
-This Report describes the corporate governance practices and activities of the Company for the financial year ended 31 March 2012 in relation to each of the principles of the Code of Corporate Governance 2005 (Code), and deviations are explained.
+Bukit Sembawang Estates Limited (Company) is committed to ensuring a high standard of corporate governance within the Company and its subsidiaries (Group) to protect the interests of its shareholders and maximise long-term shareholder value.
+This Report describes the corporate governance practices and activities of the Group for the financial year ended 31 March 2013 in relation to each of the principles of the Code of Corporate Governance 2005 (Code), and deviations are explained.
 Unless otherwise stated, the corporate governance processes were in place during the financial year.